funccloud/funccloud.com/README.md

 # FunccloudCom

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7, but uses version 20.0.5.

 ## Development server